BabOuDev/FaceItProducts/README.md

 # Exercice

-The environment is composed from a task runner (Grunt), in order to process all development process tasks (test/clean/build/doc).
+The environment is composed from a task runner (Grunt), in order to process all development process tasks (integrity/test/build/doc).

-The client-side librraries are Handled by a package manager (Bower).
+The client-side libraries are Handled by a package manager (Bower).

 The application has been generated following MVC design pattern (AngularJS).